-Microcement or Microcemento as it commonly known in europe, is a very fine coating of cement combined with fine aggregates mixed with water based liquid polymers.
+Microcement or Microcemento as it commonly known in europe, is a very fine coating of cement combined with fine aggregates mixed with water based liquid polymers or powdered resin polymers.
 The coating is made up of between three to four very thin coats of product.
 In a similar way to Venetian plasters polished plasters such as Marmarino and Gracello.

 Usually two base coat layers which include cement and larger particles of sand to create strength and durability, along with two finer finish coats of cement and fine filler to create the texture and tone of the microcement application.

 Imagine a cross section of plywood board, you’ll see that it is comprised of multiple thin layers which are glued together.
 It is these multiple layers that give the board extra strength and durability.